vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 in the query; see the [nearest neighbor search in the Vespa guide](https://docs.vespa.ai/en/nearest-neighbor-search-guide.html#multiple-nearest-neighbor-search-operators-in-the-same-query).
-Multiple _nearestNeighbor_ operators in the same query are convenient for query rewrites and expansions —notice also that the query request includes a [ranking](https://docs.vespa.ai/en/ranking.html) parameter.
+Multiple _nearestNeighbor_ operators in the same query are convenient for query rewrites and expansions.
+Notice also that the query request includes a [ranking](https://docs.vespa.ai/en/ranking.html) parameter.

 ### Ranking